BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - HIPAA Enforcement Rule.
 This rule establishes guidelines for investigations into HIPAA compliance violations.

-In 2013, the HIPAA Omnibus Rule was put in place by HHS to implement modifications to HIPAA in accordance with guidelines set in 2009 by the Health Information Technology for Economic and Clinical Health (HITECH) Act concerning the responsibilities of business associates of covered entities.
+HHS expanded the act when it put the HIPAA omnibus rule in place in 2013 to implement modifications to HIPAA in accordance with guidelines set in 2009 by the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+These guidelines concern the responsibilities of business associates of covered entities.
 The omnibus rule also increased penalties for HIPAA compliance violations to a maximum of $1.5 million per incident.

 Organizations can lower their risk of regulatory action through HIPAA compliance training programs.
-The OCR has six educational programs on complying with the privacy and security rules; a number of consultancies and training groups offer programs as well.
+OCR has six educational programs on complying with privacy and security rules.
+A number of consultancies and training groups offer programs, as well.
 Healthcare providers may also choose to create their own training programs, which often encompass each organization's current HIPAA privacy and security policies, the HITECH Act, mobile device management processes and other applicable guidelines.